-Best of all, the head pivots up to 180 degrees – allowing me to easily view the digital display even when checking the temperature at the rear of my tank.
+Best of all, the temperature display is bends at 90 degrees – allowing me to easily view the digital display even when checking the temperature at the rear of my tank.

 Promising over 5,000 hours of use from a single battery and a power-saving feature that shuts the power off after 10 minutes means that you won’t need to worry about swapping the batteries out for a long time.
 It even has a sheath to protect the probe when not in use!

 If you have a deep reef tank and want to test the temperature near your corals, you will be pleased to know that a 12-inch long version is available.
 And, the stainless steel stem makes it suitable for saltwater aquariums.